Create your first event

 - the event name your team will recognize

-- the main event date
+- the main event date, or a placeholder if the date is still moving

 Step-by-step walkthrough

-Create a new event
+Open Events and start a new event

 What happens next